Paper money: Trades

-For years, the mode of collecting banknotes was through a handful of mail order dealers who issued price lists and catalogs.
+For years, the mode of collecting paper money was through a handful of mail order dealers who issued price lists and catalogs.
 In the early 1990s, it became more common for rare notes to be sold at various coin and currency shows via auction.
 The illustrated catalogs and "event nature" of the auction practice seemed to fuel a sharp rise in overall awareness of paper money in the numismatic community.
 The emergence of currency third party grading services (similar to services that grade and "slab", or encapsulate, coins) also may have increased collector and investor interest in notes.
-Entire advanced collections are often sold at one time, and to this day single auctions can generate millions in gross sales.
-Today, eBay has surpassed auctions in terms of highest volume of sales of banknotes.
-However, rare banknotes still sell for much less than comparable rare coins.
+Entire advanced collections are often sold at one time, and to this day, single auctions can generate millions in gross sales.
+Today, eBay has surpassed auctions in terms of the highest volume of sales of banknotes.

+Rare banknotes still sell for much less than comparable rare coins.
 This disparity is diminishing as paper money prices continue to rise.
 A few rare and historical banknotes have sold for more than a million dollars.

-There are many different organizations and societies around the world for the hobby, including the International Bank Note Society (IBNS), which currently assert to have around 2,000 members in 90 countries.
+There are many different organizations and societies around the world for the hobby, including the International Bank Note Society (IBNS), which currently asserts to have around 2,000 members in 90 countries.

 Novelty

-The universal appeal and instant recognition of bank notes has resulted in a plethora of novelty merchandise that is designed to have the appearance of paper currency.
+The universal appeal and instant recognition of paper money have resulted in a plethora of novelty merchandise that is designed to have the appearance of paper currency.
 These items cover nearly every class of product.
-Cloth material printed with bank note patterns is used for clothing, bed linens, curtains, upholstery and more.
+Cloth material printed with banknote patterns is used for clothing, bed linens, curtains, upholstery, and more.
 Acrylic paperweights and even toilet seats with bank notes embedded inside are also common.
 Items that resemble stacks of bank notes and can be used as a seat or ottoman are also available.

 Manufacturers of these items must take into consideration when creating these products whether the product could be construed as counterfeiting.
 Overlapping note images and/or changing the dimensions of the reproduction to be at least 50% smaller or 50% larger than the original are some ways to avoid the risk of being considered a counterfeit.
 But in cases where realism is the goal, other steps may be necessary.
-For example, in the stack of bank notes seat mentioned earlier, the decal used to create the product would be considered counterfeit.
+For example, in the stack of banknotes seat mentioned earlier, the decal used to create the product would be considered counterfeit.
 However, once the decal has been affixed to the resin stack shell and cannot be peeled off, the final product is no longer at risk of being classified as counterfeit, even though the resulting appearance is realistic.